muratk5n/thirdwave/en/README.md

 ---

-Some claim Turkese gobble gobble people want a piece of that gasfield action, want to get it through their poodle KDP.
+Some claim TRY want a piece of that gasfield action, want to get it through their poodle KDP.
 If PUK leaves "Kurdish" KRG joins Iraq, that would leave the rest empty handed.
 Apparently there is already a KDP ambargo of sorts on Suleymaniah, it might happen.

 ---